-Not always easy to get along with, he was a player manager with the St. Louis Browns for the last half of the year and played sparingly until the end of his career, despite still having superior hitting skills.
-Had he played in a big market during his prime, his cards would be worth more than they are.
-Hornsby is pictured as a manager and on another of those beautiful horizontal cards making a play in the field.
+Not always easy to get along with, he was a player-manager with the St. Louis Browns for the last half of the year and played sparingly until the end of his career, despite still having superior hitting skills.
+Had he played in a big market during his prime, his cards would be worth more than they are ($400-$600 in the lower end).
+Hornsby has two cards–one as a manager and another of those beautiful horizontal cards, showing him making a play in the field.

 This old Giant had a lot of pride.
 As a senior citizen, still signing autographs through the mail during the 1970s, he would autograph index cards “Wm H. “Bill” Terry”.
-Eighty-two years ago, he hit .401 and no National League hitter has done it since.
+He once hit .401 and no National League hitter has done it since.
 His career averaage was .341.